KelvinShadewing/KyrodianLegends/wiki/magic.md

 * Whip - A flexible beam weapon that can grapple.
 * Shield - Acts as both a physical shield and magic ward.
 Can reflect small destruction spells.
 * Pickaxe - Used by miners to augment digging ability and break through stone with less physical effort.

+## Hero Crystals

+Hero crystals are magical minerals that can convert heroic emotions into magical power.
+When called upon, the energy is released and triggers a temporary transformation in the holder that lasts until the energy runs out.
+This transformation comes with increased offensive and defensive power, including limited-time access to endless mana.
+The transformation is different for everyone, though the change is generally minor in appearance, usually exaggerating a specific trait of the holder.

 ## Goats